 With control, lower your hips back down to the floor (don’t just let them drop to the mat).
 Try not to use too much momentum, and really focus on using the lower abs to control each movement.

 Complete each exercise with the designated repetitions and sets for each day.
 You’ll get extra credit if you add in cardio on your “rest days.”
-Just remember to take at least one rest day each week.
+Just remember to take at least one rest day each week during the ab challenge.

 (Your Next Workout: 6 Stability Ball Exercises to Tone Your Abs)